 EMT students with criminal convictions will need to submit to the Texas Department of State Health Services (TDSHS) the pre-screening petition.
-TDSHS will investigate and determine if the student will be granted certification as an EMT.
+TDSHS will investigate and determine if the student will be granted certification as an EMT Advanced or Paramedic.
 Pre-Screening Petition